jonash112/Cobico-Jorda-Repository/README.md

 - go to KHUB
 - answer the questions
 - attach file
-- submit to KHUB before deadline
+- submit to KHUB before deadline.

 DEADLINE: SEPTEMBER 4, 2025 on THURSDAY